PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/comboaddress.rst

   An object representing an IP address and port tuple.

-  .. method:: ComboAddress:equal(comboaddress) -> bool
+  .. method:: ComboAddress:equal(ComboAddress) -> bool

       Compare the address to another :class:`ComboAddress` object.
 The port numbers are *not* relevant.